 In the summer, the portion sizes are far smaller as they are burning less calories (500-1000 calories per day).
 The water also needs to be changed at least once per day to avoid stagnant water.

 They are used to eat at least two hours before they run and get an additional soup afterwards.
 In hot days, it is common to give blood ice cubes to help reduce the core body temperature.

 Red, pink, green, yellow, blue, and violet.
-They change according to the altitude and the type of collision: Violet with nitrogen ion above 85 km, blue with nitrogen molecule at approximately 110 km height, yellow and green with atomic oxygen at approximately 100-140 km height, Carmine red with oxygen atoms above 200 km.
+They change according to the altitude and to the type of collision.
+First, violet with nitrogen ion above 85 km and blue with nitrogen molecule at approximately 110 km height.
+And then, yellow and green with atomic oxygen at approximately 100-140 km height and Carmine red with oxygen atoms above 200 km.